 Use different colored folders along with the end tab coding filing system you implement.
-For instance, if you are filing with an alphabetically coded system by client/account name in addition to the labels also use one color file for “A,” another color for “B,” and so on.
+For instance, if you are filing alphabetically by client or account name, in addition to the labels, also use one color file for “A,” another color for “B,” and so on.
 You can repeat colors if needed, but make sure to follow the same pattern.
-This is true if you choose a numeric filing system to organize files by the year the client started with your company.
+This can be applied to a numeric filing system as well.

-Step #4 Only Keep Current/Active Files in Your Desk Drawer
+#4 Only Keep Current Files in Your Desk Drawer

 Make it a habit to archive away older files and paperwork on a regular basis.
 Deferring back to Step #2, you can further colorize your files by using different colored folders within each main folder for every month of the year and moving the previous months’ folders to a separate storage/filing system.

 Do research first on what sort of file label system will work best for your office.
 Consult the people that will be using the system and get their input.
 If you choose one method but later decide this is not working well, it can be expensive and time consuming to change hundreds of labeled files.

 #6 Include the Main File Label on Subcategory Files

 If you are breaking paperwork down by month or other subcategories, remember to include the main file name on any subcategory files.
 Otherwise, it is easy to make filing mistakes and misplace paperwork.

 #7 Schedule 15-20 Minutes Each Day for Filing

 If you do not set aside time to file paperwork away, it can quickly fill up your inbox and overrun your entire desk.
 Allow about 15 minutes each day, either at the start or end of your shift to file away paperwork you are done with and no longer require.